What To Do If Your Identity Is Stolen

-Get Information on Accounts
+Get Information On Accounts

 If you discover fraudulent information in your credit report, you can contact creditors or businesses for copies of records related to any accounts or transactions that used your personal information.
 This includes any debts incurred or copies of applications.
 Request information in writing – companies may require you to prove your situation with an FTC identity theft report and a police report.

-Cancel all Fraudulent Accounts
+Cancel All Fraudulent Accounts

 Call all companies and cancel fraudulent accounts.
 Contact any legitimate existing accounts and either open new ones or secure them by creating secure passwords for them.
 There are many options for generating secure passwords.
 Check online and pick from the available websites.

-How Long Does it Take to Recover From Identity Theft?
+How Long Does It Take To Recover From Identity Theft?

 Bouncing back from identity theft depends on a few factors, including extent and type of theft.
-Unfortunately, it can take anywhere from months to years to fully recover from a stolen identity.
+Unfortunately, it can take anywhere from months to years to fully recover from a stolen identity crisis.
 Hopefully you’ll be able to find all discrepancies, report them and close all fraudulent accounts in a timely manner.

 Once you do that it’s important to work with the companies and creditors involved to reverse fraudulent charges.
 Plus, you’ll need to continue to monitor your accounts like a hawk (such as signing up for transaction alerts), including your credit reports.